Coronavirus/COVID-19: Mortgage Relief and Foreclosure Prevention - Financial Regulation

 FOR HOMEOWNERS WITH REDUCED INCOME

-The CARES Act includes authority for financial institutions to provide you with temporary mortgage suspension (“forbearance”) on federally-backed mortgage loans, should your mortgage qualify and should you need such assistance.
-Be aware that with a forbearance plan, you will still be required to make up the suspended payments either at the conclusion of the forbearance or a later date.
-If you can afford to make partial payments, discuss this option with your mortgage company first (you will need to enter into an agreement for a new repayment plan).
+Be aware that with a forbearance plan, you will still be required to make up the suspended payments at a later date.
+If you can afford to make partial payments, you must discuss this option with your mortgage servicer first because you may need to enter into an agreement for a new repayment plan.

 The CARES Act also includes credit reporting protections for borrowers.
-If you are current at the time you enter into forbearance or other repayment plan, the mortgage company should continue reporting your loan status as “current” to the credit bureaus.
+If you are current at the time you enter into a forbearance plan with a federally-backed mortgage, the mortgage servicer should continue reporting your loan status as “current” to the credit bureaus.

 CONTACT YOUR MORTGAGE LENDER OR SERVICER